Deepak9912/django-travel-blog/README.md

 There was no special typography used in this project.
 I have only used in-built p, h1 & h2 typography to keep the website simple.

 ### Imagery
 All the imagees used in the project are related to the cities referenced in to the blogs.
-Only 4 images are static which are in the carousel section and about section.
-The remaining images will be uploaded by the author to the database.
+Only 4 images are in the static folder which are in the carousel section and about section.
+The remaining images are uploaded by the superuser to the database through admin panel.

 ## Features